salsal97/birthday-bingo/README.md

 ### Steps to configure:

-1. Make sure you have selected the right bingo by following [this](#Select-your-bingo)
+1. Make sure you have selected the right bingo by following [this](#Select-your-bingo) & you have added your front page pictures by following [this](#Front-page-setup)

 2. Collect a json array of data from friends and family with the following recommended fields: